 - I finally dumped that no-good loser of a husband!

 - I want to dump my wife, but this is my passive-aggressive way of letting her know!

 - I am legally separated but didn't feel like telling any of you on my friend list.
 Don't ask!

 Of course, Divorced typically just means you are divorced.
 I can't really think of anything exciting to go along with this one other than you might just get invited to an awesome divorce party if you read this on one of your friend's Facebook profiles.

 In a Civil Union

 In a Civil Union is a recent addition to Facebook's relationship status options.
-Basically, this only has two meanings:

-1) I am gay and decided to use the In a Civil Union status since I can't legally get married in my state.
+- I am gay and decided to use the In a Civil Union status since I can't legally get married in my state.